 The Slave readers are connected together using the ID-NET interface.
 Every slave reader must have an ID-NET address in the range 1-31.

 The Master reader is also connected to the Host on one of its communication channels.
-The configuration can be made to a Host using the on-board Ethernet interface to the Master.
+In the following examples the RS232/RS422 main serial interface is used.